 An important mention!

 Using these tactics does NOT replace Data Analysis.
-They are great for keyword discovery and will help you get inspired in those moments when you have no clue where to start your Keyword Research.
+They are great for keyword discovery and will help you get inspired in those moments when you have no clue where to start.
+However, to become a keyword research ninja there’s a lot more you need to do.

 Once you have a list of potential keywords, check the analytics.